 \subsection{Boundary conditions}

-Let us now discuss the boundary conditions that characterise the dynamics of the Ekman layer.
+Let us now discuss the boundary conditions that characterise the dynamics of wind-driven ocean currents.
 At the free surface of the ocean, which we assume to be described by the equation

 for an unknown function $h'$, we impose the dynamic boundary condition